Login

 Linux dynamically-linked library

-To submit a Linux dynamically-linked library compliant to NIST FRVT MORPH specifications (v.
+To submit a Linux dynamically-linked library compliant to NIST FATE MORPH specifications (v.
 3.0 - May 19, 2022) proceed with the following steps:

-1. Create a ZIP file with the following NIST FRVT MORPH folders:
+1. Create a ZIP file with the following NIST FATE MORPH folders:

 • lib - containing all participant-supplied software libraries;